GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 ### Results of specific movement per color

-The ANOVA analysis shows that the detected species also have significant differences with regard to the number of records (p-value < 0.01, Tab.
-4).
+The ANOVA analysis shows that the detected species also have significant differences with regard to the number of records (p-value < 0.01, **Table 4**).

-Table 4: The ANOVA variance analysis shows the significance of the differences between the animal categories.
+**Table 4:** The ANOVA variance analysis shows the significance of the differences between the animal categories.

 |          | Df | Sum Sq | Mean Sq | F value | Pr(>F) |
 |----------|----------|----------|----------|----------|----------|
 | top1 | 23 | 301 | 13.07 | 6.82 | < 0.001 *** |
 | Residuals | 4206 | 8064 | 1.92 |          |          |

-For a more precise movement profile, the movement activity per color chart can be broken down into the recognized "species" categories of the AI (Tab.
-5).
+For a more precise movement profile, the movement activity per color chart can be broken down into the recognized "species" categories of the AI **(Table 5)**.
 For blue, it is shown that ants moved the most on average (mean records 560.9), while butterflies (mean records 15.8) and bumblebees (mean records 1) were predominantly stationary.
 On the yellow plate, beetles (mean records 36.8) and flies (mean records 35.6) were most active, whereas ants (mean records 4.2) and bumblebees (mean records 2.6) were the calmest.
 Also on the patterned plate, flies (mean records 61.1) were active, and ants (mean records 3.9) as well as bumblebees (mean records 1.3) were calmer.

-Table 5: The number of records per individual (track_ID) grouped by color chart and per AI-identified "species" with minimum number of records (min), maximum number of records (max), average number of records (mean) and the standard deviation of the number of records (sd).
+**Table 5**: The number of records per individual (track_ID) grouped by color chart and per AI-identified "species" with minimum number of records (min), maximum number of records (max), average number of records (mean) and the standard deviation of the number of records (sd).

 | Color | Species | mean | max | min | sd |
 |----------|----------|----------|----------|----------|----------|